Asashou/notes/04_numpy/04_numpy.md

     - used across programming languages, correspond to underlying C data types
     - integers
         - signed integers are symmetric around 0, unsigned integers are >= 0
-            - if `n` is the number of unique integers that can be represented by a data type:
+            - if `n` is the number of unique integers that can be represented by an integer data type:
             - signed integers range from `-n/2` to `n/2-1`
             - unsigned integers range from `0` to `n-1`
             - `n = 2**nbits`
+            - so, the bigger the integer data type (in bits or bytes), the more integer numbers it can represent
+            - what's a byte?
+8 bits
         - `np.int8`, `np.int16`, `np.int32`, `np.int64` - 1, 2, 4 and 8 byte signed
         - `np.uint8`, `np.uint16`, `np.uint32`, `np.uint64` - 1, 2, 4 and 8 byte **un**signed
         - find max/min value of each type using `np.iinfo()`, e.g. `np.iinfo(np.int8).max`